mjvh80/LevenshteinDFA/README.md

 Here `wordCps` is a list of words that have been pre-computed as "codepoints".

 The above executes in roughly 560 microseconds for a word list of 36,000 entries (averaged with over `numIterations = 10000`).
+This will depend on input but should give some indication of performance.